 Researchers responsible for sample collection

-Adam DeMarzo and/or Ali Helms conducted all nutrient sampling in 2011
+Adam DeMarzo and/or Ali Helms conducted all nutrient sampling.

 Site location and character

 South Slough is characterized as a drowned river-mouth estuary in the Lower Columbia Biogeographic Region.
 The South Slough National Estuarine Research Reserve (NERR) is representative of the mid-Pacific portion of the Bioregion, extending from Cape Mendocino, CA north to the Columbia River, OR.
 South Slough NERR was formally designated in 1974 as the founding member of the NERR System.
 As the southernmost of several shallow tidal marine and freshwater systems that drain into the greater Coos estuary, the South Slough watershed and estuary contain the full gradient of marine, estuarine, freshwater, and terrestrial habitats encompassed by the geomorphic boundaries of the coastal drainage basin.
 At its northern (seaward) side, the mouth of the South Slough estuary merges with the Coos estuary near its confluence with the Pacific Ocean.
 Conversely, at its southern (landward) side, the riverine regions of the South Slough NERR give way to freshwater ponds, forested wetlands, and coastal forests that extend up valleys and steep hillsides to the tops of watershed ridges.
 Consequently, the South Slough estuary is a land-margin ecosystem that contains representative habitats and communities along the entire environmental gradient from the marine-dominated channels and tideflats, through the mesohaline estuarine mixing zone, to a mixture of freshwater and riparian habitats at the riverine and palustrine region of the drainage system.